The rate of death from heart attack, stroke and cancer have been declining for the past 20 years according to the CDC.

 How do I purchase a policy?

-There are three ways to purchase critical illness coverage:
+There are three ways to purchase critical illness insurance coverage:

 - Buy a standalone policy